 Raindance is committed to keeping your personal information (data) safe and meeting our responsibilities under privacy law.
-Privacy law in the UK will soon change under the General Data Protection Regulation, which comes into force on the 25th May 2018, and which our policy reflects.
+Privacy law in the UK has recently changed under the General Data Protection Regulation, which has come into force on the 25th May 2018, and which our policy reflects.
 You can find general information about data protection law on the ICO’s website: https://ico.org.uk/for-the-public/

 This policy is intended to let you know how we use the data we hold about you, and your rights in regard to this.
 It does not provide exhaustive detail, but we are happy to provide more information or explanation on request – please email email@example.com.

 Who we are

 We are Raindance Film Partnership LLP at 10A Craven Street, London WC2N 5PE.
 Our phone number is 0207 930 3412.